 Many employers are interested in developing security testing skills in their testing organizations, but they’re not sure where to start.
-Books, courses or just letting
+Books, courses or just letting the tester self-train… which is the right approach?
+In this article, we’ll examine some strategies managers can employ to move their organizations into the growing world of Web application security testing.

 The first strategy I recommend to anyone seeking to develop their career is to find a mentor—managers should definitely encourage mentoring.
 A mentor is someone who can provide advice, leadership and critical insight.
 A career mentor should be experienced in the area you are trying to develop skills in—for security testers, finding a mentor involved in software security is a must.
 Not every security professional will make a good mentor – the mentor needs to take an interest in helping others develop.
 He or she will need to be willing to provide feedback as well as encouragement.
 Above all, a security testing mentor needs to be experienced in the realm of software security testing (as opposed to the numerous other realms of IT security).
 Encourage employees to take their time in looking and selecting a mentor, to be sure they find the person most likely to help them succeed.